 An interview, a book list, and a discussion of author Jason Reynolds

 Our Best Books for Teens committee has been busy reading and reviewing 2016 titles.
-Here are a few of their favorite new fiction titles.
+Below are a few of their favorite new comics and graphic novels.